 Once the cashews have soaked, drain them of the water, give them a rinse, and blend them with the rest of the ingredients in a blender.
-Other than raw cashews, the filling is made with lime (or lemon) juice, pure maple syrup (or agave), a splash of vanilla extract, and some almond milk (or water).
+Other than raw cashews, the filling is made with lemon juice, pure maple syrup (or agave), a splash of vanilla extract, and some almond milk (or water).

 I found the cheesecake filling gets even thicker and more flavorful as it sits in the refrigerator, so I would recommend chilling it for a few hours (overnight is fine too) before putting it to use.

 We’d dip some in dark chocolate, some in white, some in both, stuff some with cheesecake filling, and drizzle the cheesecake-filled ones with the remaining melted chocolate.
 This simple dessert was a fun activity and the best part, but of course, is eating as you go.

-You can do as my friend and I used to do and drizzle the stuffed strawberries with melted white or dark chocolate (to keep them vegan, use vegan chocolate chips), or top them with fresh blueberries for a red, white, and blue festive dessert for the 4th of July.
+You can do as my friend and I used to do and drizzle the stuffed strawberries with melted white or dark chocolate (to keep them vegan, use vegan chocolate chips), or top them with fresh blueberries for a red, white, and blue festive dessert.

 I also topped some of the strawberries with coconut sugar, which almost gives them a toasted marshmallow flavor.
 The sugar melts into the cheesecake filling and gives them a caramelized/buttery effect.